dnsimple/dnsimple-support/content/articles/redirector.markdown

 ## Wildcard URL redirects

 You can configure a wildcard redirect using the same conventions of a DNS wildcard record.
-However, the target can't contain any wildcard reference.
+However, the target can't contain any wildcard references.

     # Valid redirects
     *.foo.com to bar.com